 If you are reproached

 The “if” carries the idea of “since” in the Greek — “Since you are reproached.”
-It is a reality that these Asia Minor Christians are in the process of being reproached for the name of Christ.
-No Christian should be surprised that people laugh at him/her because of their faith.
+It is a reality that these Asia Minor Christians are about to be reproached for the name of Christ.
+No Christian should be surprised that people laugh at them because of their faith.
 Ridicule is part and parcel of the Christian life.

-This is both persecutions of slander and the tongue.
+This is both persecution of slander and the tongue.
 “Reproached” means defame, disparage.
 Reproach is verbal abuse by disparagement because of our testimony.
 Someone puts us down because of our faith.